pantelisantonoudiou/MatWAND/Docs/Inputs.md

 # b) .binary files
+The binary files contain only the data in raw voltage trace and currently have no capabability of automatically separating conditions.
 Any of the following file formats might be used (supported by matlab memmap function https://www.mathworks.com/help/matlab/ref/memmapfile.html)

 'int8', 'int16', 'int32', 'int64', 'uint8', 'uint16', 'uint32', 'uint64', 'single', 'double'